Chocolate Banana Bread

 - eggs – helps to bind the ingredients together and gives the loaf structure.

 - ripe bananas – the star ingredient, offering natural sweetness and moisture.
-Make sure you’re using ripe bananas with brown spots for the best results.
 The riper the better!
 Many times I’ll freeze bananas when they’re perfectly ripe so I can use them for banana bread later.
 Just thaw and use!

 How to Make Chocolate Banana Bread